GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 ```
 >💡 **Tip:** Always verify that the broader wildcard covers all required sources and doesn't introduce unwanted access.
 If the root domain (e.g. `https://doubleclick.net`) is needed, it must still be listed separately.
 It is not included in a wildcard like `*.doubleclick.net`.

-## 7. Be cautious with https: in source directives
+## 7. Be cautious with https: and wss: wildcard protocols in source directives

 On large, multinational CMS platforms (especially those where editors frequently embed third-party content like donation forms, interactive widgets, or 360° views) Content Security Policies can become hard to maintain.
 In these cases, it's tempting to use a broad directive like: